anlegana/Car-price/README.md

 # Car-price

-This a application using java (Netbeans)  that calculate a Second hand car price (You mode details in ilustration 1 and ilustration 2 files).
+This a application using java (Netbeans)  that calculate a Second hand car price (You mode details in image1 and image2 files).
 <h1> What I learned</h1>

 <ul>